Odas Moon: Aerial refueling

 As a trusted member of the 7th Bombardment Group, First Lieutenant Moon was selected to take part in the endurance demonstration flight of the Question Mark, a modified Atlantic-Fokker C-2A.
 During January 1–7, 1929, Moon piloted one of two aerial refueling aircraft, a Douglas C-1 based at Van Nuys Airport, and helped refuel the Question Mark as it flew for six days back and forth between San Diego and Van Nuys, California.
 Moon and his crew refueled the Question Mark sixteen times—two conducted at night.
 The Question Mark set a world record for endurance.

 The USAAC followed up the flight of the Question Mark with a mission to demonstrate the applicability of aerial refueling in combat.
 On May 21, 1929, during annual maneuvers, Moon took off from Fairfield Air Depot in Dayton, Ohio in a Keystone LB-7 on a simulated mission to New York City via Washington, D.C.
-Plans were for the bomber to be refueled in flight several times, drop a flash bomb over New York harbor and a parachute flare over Atlantic City, From 1933 at the rank of captain until January 29, 1936, at the rank of major, Moon was assigned to teach at ACTS.
+Plans were for the bomber to be refueled in flight several times, drop a flash bomb over New York harbor and a parachute flare over Atlantic City, then return to Dayton non-stop, again by way of Washington.
+The C-1 tanker employed to refuel the LB-7 was forced by icing to land in Uniontown, Pennsylvania, where it got stuck in mud.
+After flying over Manhattan, Moon circled south to drop three flares in the harbor near the Statue of Liberty.
+Moon landed at Bolling Field.
+The next day, the tanker joined the bomber and both flew over New York where they made a public demonstration of air refueling and four dry runs.

+Order of Daedalians

+Moon was a charter member of the Order of Daedalians, a group of former World War I-era military pilots who formed the organization on March 26, 1934.
+Under Harold L. George, Moon served as the first vice commander of the group.

+Bomber mafia

+As a first lieutenant, Moon graduated from the class of 1930–1931 at the Air Corps Tactical School (ACTS).
+From 1933 at the rank of captain until January 29, 1936, at the rank of major, Moon was assigned to teach at ACTS.
 Moon challenged his students to thoroughly examine the bombardment theories he presented so they could discover any flaws.
 There, Moon joined Harold L. George, Eugene L. Eubank, Haywood S. Hansell and Ralph A. Snavely in arguing for the primacy of an independent bomber arm.
 Moon was vocal in his rebuttal of the arguments used by a group of ACTS teachers who were promoting fighters as the all-around useful aircraft that the USAAC should invest in.
 The fighter enthusiasts—Claire Chennault, Hoyt S. Vandenberg and Earle E. Partridge—argued that the fighter in large numbers was capable of doing more damage to ground targets than the number of bombers that could be bought for the same money.
 Moon and the so-called "Bomber mafia" tore the fighter argument apart and established precision bombing as the war-winning strategy.